Focus Group: Definition

-Discussions- This online focus group software and tool allows organizations or researchers to invite respondents into the online focus group community discussions and moderate the focus group online.
+Discussions- This online focus group software and tool allows organizations or researchers to invite respondents into the online focus group community discussions and moderate the study online.
 This tool can be done live at any given point in time, which offers flexibility to the researcher and users to post responses at a time suitable to them.

-In case you are looking for respondents to be a part of your online focus group this software allows respondents to share their ideas and allows others to analyze and write a feedback or even vote at the submissions.
+In case you are looking for respondents to be a part of your online focus group this software allows respondents to share their ideas and allows others to analyze and write feedback or even vote at the submissions.

 In this online focus group software, one can submit topics, cast their vote in the existing posts and leave comments or feedbacks instantly.
 QuestionPro Communities is the only online focus group software and tool that is available on mobile phones.
 Go mobile and take Discussions, Idea Board and Topics anywhere your respondents go.